EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 ### Stage 6: Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue, by their Property Type
-Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue by Property Type is performed in this stage, while using the value_counts() method, followed by evaluating the results by a Bar graph by using the the plot() method, reveals that the these properties significantly most common type is Entire Home. listings_clean_missing_values_Washington_Q1 DataFrame is filtered then according to the above by the str.contains() method, while forming a new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home.
+Analyzing Top 25% properties in Washington, United States by Coming year Forecasted Revenue by Property Type is performed in this stage, while using the value_counts() method, followed by evaluation of the results by a Bar graph by using the the plot() method.
+This reveals that the these properties significantly most common type is Entire Home. listings_clean_missing_values_Washington_Q1 DataFrame is filtered then according to the above by the str.contains() method, while forming a new Dataframe named listings_clean_missing_values_Washington_Q1_Entire_home.

 ### Stage 7: Further Filtration by Neighbourhood and then by Room Type